Paul Galanti

 Paul Edward Galanti (born July 11, 1939) is a retired Commander in the United States Navy and Naval Aviator.
-Serving on active duty from 1962 to 1982, he was a Prisoner of War from 1966 to 1973 during the Vietnam War.
+He served on active duty from 1962 to 1982.
+He was a Prisoner of War from 1966 to 1973 during the Vietnam War serving 2,432 days in confinement.
 He was also a member of the Swift Boat Veterans for Truth, and the 2nd commissioner of the Virginia Department of Veterans Services.
-He was married to the former Phyllis Eason, who died on April 23, 2014.
-He has two grown sons.